YouTube video

 Adho Mukha Svanasana (Downward-facing Dog)

-You will probably not attend a yoga class without doing a downward-facing dog.
-It is one of the foundational postures and a part of the sun salutation series.
+You will probably not attend a beginner yoga class without doing a downward-facing dog.
+It is one of the foundational postures and a key part of sun salutations.
 In this posture, the body takes the shape of an inverted “V”.

 Root the palms of the hands and the feet into the earth.
 Think of evenly distributing your weight between your hands and feet.
 Keep your arms straight with the crease of your elbows facing forward.
 Square your shoulders to the earth and broaden through the collarbone.

-As you press into your hands, lift your sitting bones up to the sky.
+As you press into your hands, slowly raise your sitting bones up to the sky.
 Your neck should be relaxed with the crown of the head pointing towards the earth.
 Keep your gaze down and slightly forward.

 Work your heels towards the ground.
-Yogis with tight hamstrings can lift the heels slightly off the ground or place a small bend in the knees.
+Yogis with tight hamstrings can lift the heels slightly off the ground or keep the knees bent.
 You should feel a stretch in the shoulders, hamstrings and calves.

 Uttanasana (Standing Forward Bend)

-Stand on the mat with your feet hips distance apart.
-Fold over at the crease of the hip with the spine long.
+Stand on the mat with your feet hip width apart.
+Bend forward at the crease of the hip with the spine long.
 Relax the neck and the crown of the head towards the earth.
 Allow the weight of your head to stretch and elongate the spine.

 Keep your feet rooted evenly into the ground and your legs active.
 Lift the kneecaps up to engage the quadriceps.
 The chest and thighs should aim to touch.
 Think of lifting your tailbone up towards the sky.